reichlab/reichlab-python-template/README.md

 If you're using this repo as a template for a new project, make the following changes:

+1. Rename the `reichlab_python_template` directory (under `src`) to the name of your package (no hyphens!).

-1. Replace all instances of `reichlab-python-template` with the name of your repo/project.
+2. Replace all instances of `reichlab-python-template` with the name of your repo/project.

-2. Replace all instances of `reichlab_python_template` with the name of your module (remember that Python module names cannot contain hyphens).
+3. Replace all instances of `reichlab_python_template` with the name of your package (remember that Python module names cannot contain hyphens).

-3. Update [`pyproject.toml`](pyproject.toml).
+4. Update [`pyproject.toml`](pyproject.toml).
 This file is required and will describe several aspects of your project. `pyproject.toml` replaces `setup.py` and is described in detail on [Python's packaging website](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).

-4. Follow the _Setup for local development_ instructions below to ensure that everything works as expected.
+5. Follow the _Setup for local development_ instructions below to ensure that everything works as expected.

 ## Installing and running the package (no development)